Stratadox/CardGame/README.md

 *Upgrades* can be applied to units.
 They remain with the unit until either the unit dies or the upgrade ends, breaks or gets stolen.

+*Mana pools* are the primary source of mana-income for the players.
+They remain on the battlefield until the match ends, unless they get destroyed somehow.

 ## Objective
 The match ends when either one of the players has zero lives or less.
 Players typically start with 20 lives.